canonical/data-platform-benchmark-env/README.md

 # TODOs

+* Sshuttle should check if sudo is enabled without password, fail otherwise
 * Move the examples underneath `environments` to the main folder of the repo
++ terraform destroy takes a very long time to destroy the actual VPC; after everything else has been cleaned
 * We need a way to manage the `tfstate` folder: it is important to remember that the state will contain sensitive information such as cloud access keys
 * Ideally, use TF_ARG instead of passing secrets via CLI